Accepting Healthy Lakes Grant Applications

 A new contract has been let by the DNR for continued commercial fishing of carp in the lake which is a major factor in carp management.

-A review and stud of carp barriers to the major bays is also underway as another step in carp management and improvement of game and pan fish habitat.
+A review and study of carp barriers to the major bays is also underway as another step in carp management and improvement of game and pan fish habitat.

-Development of additional recreational use of the lake with the installation of a kayak dock and launch later this spring at Waterworks Park.
+Development of additional recreational use of the lake with the installation of kayak docks at Waterworks Park in 2016 and Derge Park in 2017.